-Using the Monitoring mobile devices dashboard
+Using the Mobile device monitoring dashboard

 The Mobile device monitoring dashboard allows you to track multiple aspects of mobile devices enrolled in Mobile Experience.
 It provides a centralized view of device inventory, battery status, hardware health, and network quality to support proactive IT and digital workplace operations.